Turbulent disruption of density staircases in stratified shear flows: Introduction

-Oceanic flows are \cpc{indeed} often \cpc{exceptionally} strongly stratified~\citep{riley2000fluid, thorpe_2005} and layering \cpc{should on the face of it} therefore play an important role to mix density gradients.
-However, \cpc{perhaps surprisingly,} density staircases are not often observed in oceans interiors except when thermohaline diffusion \cpc{is playing} a prominent role. \cpc{Motivated by this somewhat curious observation,} we analyse staircase formation in both density stratified and sheared turbulent flows and assess in which \cpc{regime(s) it is possible for the Phillips mechanism to survive}.
-Using reduced order models for the evolution of velocity and density gradients based on flux-gradient parameterisations of the turbulent fluxes (corrected using a simpler version of~\citet{radko_2019} multi-scale analysis) and under various scalings for the rate of dissipation of the kinetic energy $\epsilon$ (\cpc{specifically} $\epsilon \sim U^{3}/L$ and $\epsilon \sim U^{2}\Bar{N}$ where $L$ is a characteristic length-scale of our problem), we determine ranges of bulk Richardson numbers $\text{Ri}_{b}$ and turbulent Prandtl numbers $\text{Pr}_{T}$ \cpc{(defined more precisely below, effectively quantifying the relative strength of velocity shear to the buoyancy frequency and the ratio of turbulent diffusivity of momentum to turbulent diffusivity of buoyancy respectively)} for which staircases can potentially form.
+Motivated by these observations, in this work we analyse staircase formation (or lack thereof) in density stratified turbulence in presence of velocity shear (e.g. the interior turbulent patches mentioned above), and assess in which regime(s) it is possible for the Phillips mechanism \--- defined here as the instability with respect to small perturbations of linear buoyancy profiles in a turbulent flow far from boundaries~\citep{phillips1972turbulence} \--- to survive.
+Using reduced order models for the evolution of velocity and density gradients based on flux-gradient parameterisations of the turbulent fluxes (corrected using a simpler version of~\citet{radko_2019} multi-scale analysis) and under various scalings for the rate of dissipation of the kinetic energy $\epsilon$ (specifically $\epsilon \sim U^{3}/L$ and $\epsilon \sim U^{2}N_{c}$ where $L$ is a characteristic length-scale of our problem), we determine ranges of bulk Richardson numbers $\text{Ri}_{b}$ and turbulent Prandtl numbers $\text{Pr}_{T}$ \cpc{(defined more precisely below, effectively quantifying the relative strength of velocity shear to the buoyancy frequency and the ratio of turbulent diffusivity of momentum to turbulent diffusivity of buoyancy respectively)} for which staircases can potentially form.